re-figure/refigure/Contributing.md

-# To request new features or submit new ideas or otherwise engage with ReFigure

-Create a new issue <a href="https://github.com/re-figure/refigure/issues">here</a> or email contactrefigure@gmail.
+Request new features or submit new ideas or otherwise engage with ReFigure by creating a new issue <a href="https://github.com/re-figure/refigure/issues">here</a> or emailing contactrefigure@gmail.

 # For developers